alphagov/paas-trial-documentation/CloudFoundry/content/apps/quotas.md

 Sets the number of application instances to launch.
 Each additional instance receives the same memory and disk reservation.
 An application with a manifest specifying `memory: 256M` and `instances: 4` would reserve 1GB (256M x 4) total.

-###### Application Quota Options : Memory Share equals Compute Share
+#### Application Quota Options : Memory Share equals Compute Share

 As noted above, your application's compute limit is derived from a its memory limit.
 Each application receives a compute share equal to its relative share of memory.

-For example, with a 1 unit (3.75GB) quota:

-- `memory: 1875`
-	- Guaranteed at least 50% vCPU time.
-	- Offered up to 100% vCPU time.
-	- Limited to 1.875GB of RAM.
-- `memory: 375`
-	- Guaranteed at least 10% vCPU time.
-	- Offered up to 100% vCPU time.
-	- Limited to 375MB of RAM.
+Your application will be guaranteed to receive a portion of the vCPU compute power equal to it's portion of memory allocation.

+Your application will be offered 100% of the vCPU compute power.

 **Guaranteed:**